Introduction

 Maintaining Initiative

-By making a continuation bet, the player maintains the momentum gained from their pre-flop aggression.
-This can put psychological pressure on opponents, making it harder for them to continue without a strong hand.
+The player maintains the momentum from their pre-flop aggression by making a continuation bet.
+This can pressure opponents psychologically, making it harder for them to continue without a strong hand.

 Winning Pots Without Showdown

-Often, the C-bet will induce folds from opponents who missed the flop, allowing the bettor to win the pot without having to show their cards.
+Often, the C-bet will induce folds from opponents who missed the flop, allowing the bettor to win the pot without showing their cards.

 Information Gathering